The Lego Ninjago Movie Video Game: Reception

-Computer Games Magazine gave the game a 6/10 for the PlayStation 4 version and commented, "The Lego Ninjago Movie Video Game is based on the recent Lego Ninjago movie currently in theaters, playing similar to Lego games of the past."

 Adam Abou-Nasr for Nintendo World Report gave the game a 6.5 out of 10 points for the Nintendo Switch version and commented, "Story missions seem pretty darn linear, but the results screen always taunted me with an impossible number of missed collectibles."

 David Chapman for Common Sense Media gave the game a three out of five star rating and commented, "While The Lego Ninjago Movie Video Game follows the general formula of the rest of the Lego games, there are a few tweaks and additions meant to make it stand out.
 For starters, this game is a lot more combat-focused than others.
 Players zip back and forth between enemies, building up combos in fluid motions, and taking out enemies in fight scenes that would do a martial arts movie proud.
 The Battle Maps are a fun way to duke it out with friends and family, and the Challenge Dojo helps players perfect their ninja reflexes.
 Still, even with the new modes, the game feels small in comparison to other Lego games.
 The cast of characters, though diverse, feels light, and the story mode can be completed start-to-finish in a day.
 It's not that the game is bad, it's just that it doesn't feel like there's enough of it."